SudharShan13/Solar-Irradiance-Forecasting/README.md

 You can download it from Google Drive using the following link:
 📎 [Download Dataset (270 MB)](https://drive.google.com/uc?export=download&id=1VXXW6aeRYPUHi8XepAXiAl97Wpkv9IuF)

-This link is configured for direct download access.

 ## 🚀 How to Run